adrian/upm-swing/README.txt

    Once you've configured your database to use a remote copy UPM will download the remote database before you make any changes to your local copy.
 This ensures that any changes you made on another machine will be downloaded to your current machine so that they're not lost.
-When you exit UPM (via the Database -> Exit menu item) UPM will upload your database if you've made any local changes.
-Be aware that UPM will not upload your database if you exit the application any other way.

 4. Internationalization
    --------------------
-   As of version 1.4 UPM supports multiple languages.
-For each language a seperate resource bundle file is included.
-UPM 1.4 includes resource bundles for both English and French.
-My apologies to all French speakers but you might find that the French messages are a bit weird.
-I used Google's translator tool and I have a feeling it didn't really work out too well.
+   UPM supports multiple languages.
+For each language a separate resource bundle file is included.
+UPM includes resource bundles for
+     * English
+     * Czech
+     * German
+     * Italian
+     * Spanish
    I'd really appreciate help from anyone willing to provide translations for UPM's messages.
 You can find the English resource bundle (upm.properties) in the upm.jar file that ships with UPM (Winzip, 7-Zip, or some other zip tool can be used to uncompress the JAR file).

 5. Roadmap
    -------
-   .Allow multipe edits on the local database between synchronizations .Native Linux distributions (RPM, DEB)
+   .Allow multiple edits on the local database between synchronizations .Native Linux distributions (RPM, DEB)
-   .Password generator
-   .Commandline interface

 6. History
    -------
+   22-Jun-2010 : Version 1.6
+      - Added the ability to export/import from/to a CSV file
+      - Added a random password generator
+      - Removed the dependency on JCE Unlimited Strength Jurisdiction Policy Files
+      - Added support for using HTTPS URLs with database sharing
+      - Set focus on the password field on all enter master password dialogs
+      - Added Spanish translation (courtesy of Victor Alfonso Pineda)
+      - Resize the "Notes" text area when the Account Details dialog is resized

    31-Dec-2006 : Version 1.5
       - Added Czech and German translations (courtesy of Petr Ustohal)
       - Added username and password fields to the HTTP proxy options